The Sleek Geeks Science Eureka Prize - Secondary School is sponsored by the University of Sydney.

 The year and age of the entrants in each category will also be considered.

-Judges may select a number of highly commended entries (in addition to the finalists) that will be formally acknowledged with a certificate of commendation and available for viewing on the ABC Science website and the Australian Museum YouTube channel.
+Judges may select a number of highly commended entries (in addition to the finalists) that will be formally acknowledged with a certificate of commendation and available for viewing on the Australian Museum YouTube channel.

 Entrants are required to indicate the nature and extent of any assistance they receive from teachers, parents, etc. on their entry form.